The EdTech Engagement Report 2026: Which Classroom Game Tools Are Actually Growing?

 Bingo Baker traffic data via ZoomInfo and Semrush.

-Google Trends data accessed via SerpAPI, March 2026.
+Google Trends data accessed via SerpAPI, January 2019 through March 2026.
+All queries run against US region with default category.

-All feature audit data collected from official product websites, March 2026.
+Feature audit data collected from official product websites, March 2026.
+All 20 tools tested against the same 9 criteria.